 (4) Approval of Request for Outside Employment

-The President delegates the authority to approve requests by staff employees for outside employment, in accordance with the provisions in OP 70.15, Multiple and Other Employment.
+The President delegates the authority to approve requests by staff employees for outside employment to the employee's highest-level supervisor below vice president level.
+All outside employment must comply with the requirements of OP 70.15, Multiple and Other Employment.

 (5) Employee Conduct, Discipline, and Terminations

-The President delegates the authority to take appropriate employee disciplinary action in accordance with the provisions in OP 70.31, Employee Conduct, Discipline, and Terminations, and applicable federal and state laws and regulations.
+The President delegates the authority to take appropriate employee disciplinary action in accordance with the provisions in OP 70.31, Employee Conduct, Coaching, Corrective Action, and Termination, and applicable federal and state laws and regulations.

 (6) Acceptance of Employee Resignation

-The President delegates the authority to accept employee resignations in accordance with the provisions in OP 70.31, Employee Conduct, Discipline, and Terminations.
+The President delegates the authority to accept employee resignations in accordance with the provisions in OP 70.31, Employee Conduct, Coaching, Corrective Action, and Termination.

 (7) Compliance with Personnel Policy